brannondorsey/apibuilder/README.md

 ###Exclude Parameter

 The exclude parameter is used in conjunction with the column parameters to exclude one or more specific result row from a query.
+It is disabled by default but may be enabled by the API owner.

 Parameter __key:__ `exclude`